 Similarly, memorizing sentences or having students repeat the same sentence over and over in an attempt to “get it in their heads” is also futile.
 Steven Pinker, Professor of Psychology at Harvard University, points out that learning a language is not about memorization.
 As he writes in his book The Language Instinct, there are an infinite number of sentences that can be created in the English language.
 In fact, many of the sentences that we hear every day are completely new sentences that we have never heard before.
 But yet, we can understand them.
 Language is too complex to learn by memorizing sentences, learning grammar rules, or studying word definitions.
 Fluent speakers of a language don’t rely on memorized sentences or conscious grammar rules when they produce the language.
 As Bill VanPatten, Professor of Spanish and Second Language Studies at Michigan State University, says: “The rules and paradigms in textbooks simply aren’t the things that wind up in our heads.
 They are not ‘psychologically real.'”

-Research indicates that explicit grammar instruction (i.e., directly teaching students about grammar rules) does not help students gain the ability to use those grammatical forms in their own speech in spontaneous communication.
+Research indicates that explicit grammar instruction (i.e., directly teaching students about grammar rules) is not very effective in helping students gain the ability to use those grammatical forms in their own speech in spontaneous communication.
 In fact, the field of Second Language Acquisition got its start in the 1960’s as researchers started to explore this question of how explicit instruction affects second language acquisition.
 Stephen Pit Corder’s 1967 analysis of student errors and Heidi Dulay and Marina Burt’s 1973 and 1974 articles became some of the most foundational and influential studies in SLA.
 These studies demonstrated that students tend to acquire the grammatical features of a new language in a similar, predictable order.
 Even the learner’s first language does not seem to have a strong effect; two language learners with different first languages will follow a similar path.
 To give an example: The –s ending on third-person singular verbs in English (e.g., He walks) is usually a very late-acquired form.
 Most students don’t consistently apply the –s ending until they are in the advanced stages of learning English—despite the fact that this grammar rule is often one of the first grammar rules presented in many textbooks.
 Research evidence indicates that this natural order in which learners acquire grammar forms cannot be altered by explicit instruction.
 As Bill VanPatten writes in his book From Input to Output: “These [acquisition] orders do not match instructional orders; that is, the order in which learners gain mastery does not necessarily match the order in which these things were taught in a classroom” (p.
 17).
 Teachers can try to get around the acquisition orders by explicitly teaching a grammar rule, but it doesn’t really work.
 Students will only acquire a form when their brain is developmentally ready to do so.
-The only way to speed up the acquisition process is to give students more comprehensible input.

 There are some research studies that people use as evidence to claim that explicitly teaching students vocabulary words or grammar concepts is an effective way to teach a language.
 However, it’s important to carefully consider the methodology used in these research studies and to note how exactly the research subjects were assessed and how long after instruction they were assessed.
 Many of these research studies tested students only under very controlled conditions (not true communicative situations) and tested students only a short time after they received instruction, which gives no indication as to whether the students will actually retain the information in the long term.
 (For a more detailed explanation, see John Truscott’s 2004 article “Grammar Teaching and the Evidence”.)

 There are some people who have successfully learned a second language and who claim to have learned it at least partially by studying grammar rules and memorizing vocabulary words.
 These people sometimes believe that studying grammar is a necessary first step before a person can start having true communicative interactions in the language.
 However, almost everyone who learns a new language will receive at least some comprehensible input.
-Even teachers who rely on a lot of explicit instruction and practice activities will usually provide at least some comprehensible input to their students, whether it is in the form of certain types of listening or reading activities or even just in giving classroom instructions (if those instructions are in the target language).
+Even teachers who rely on a lot of explicit instruction and practice activities will usually provide at least some comprehensible input to their students, whether it is in the form of listening or reading activities or even just in giving classroom instructions (if those instructions are in the target language).
 The progress these students made was most likely due to receiving comprehensible input, not due to explicit instruction and practice.
-(And if their classroom experience had provided a large amount of comprehensible input instead of grammar instruction, they probably would have progressed faster.)
 Successful language learners are always people who received a lot of comprehensible input—for example, most of the people who achieve high levels of proficiency in a foreign language have spent a significant amount of time in a country where that language is spoken.
 There are many recorded cases of people (including adults!) who acquire a language “naturally,” by simply interacting with other people and without consciously studying the language.
 However, there are no recorded cases of people who have acquired a language solely through the conscious study of grammar rules and vocabulary.

 As Stephen Krashen asserts in his Monitor Theory, language learners are only able to use their conscious knowledge of grammar forms to “monitor” themselves when three conditions are met: 1) They have time to think about and apply the rule, 2) They are focusing on form, and 3) They know and remember the rule that applies in that situation.
 In real-life communicative situations, meeting all of these conditions is rare.
 When learners are in the middle of a conversation with another person, they don’t have the time to stop and consider numerous grammar rules.
 These limitations severely constrain students’ ability to use conscious knowledge.
 In contrast, language that students have acquired through comprehensible input has no such limitations.
 When students acquire a language by receiving comprehensible input, the effects are long-term.
 Certainly, acquiring language takes time.
 It is a gradual process, and learners need many exposures to new words and grammatical forms before they fully acquire them.
 But when students do acquire new forms, the effects are long-lasting.
 As EFL teacher and researcher Dr. Beniko Mason has written: “Consciously learned knowledge is fragile and easily forgotten, but unconsciously acquired language competence is permanent.”